-- Candidates should only bring with them the equipment needed for the exam - Mobile phones and watches will be stored at reception - All other belongings will be locked in the changing rooms or in the case of an alternative venue at the back of the exam room - If you have forgotten to leave any unauthorised equipment in safe keeping, you can hand it to an invigilator.
+- Candidates should only bring with them the equipment needed for the exam - Mobile phones and watches will be stored at reception - All other belongings will be locked in the Sports Barn changing rooms, this will include candidates sitting an exam in an alternative venue - If you have forgotten to leave any unauthorised equipment in safe keeping, you can hand it to an invigilator.
 It will then be moved to the School Office, where it will be stored safely.
 You should remember to ask for it back at the end of the exam.
 Goldington Academy accepts no responsibility for possessions left with the invigilator